 - Blood in the stool or toilet after a bowel movement

 - Excessive fatigue

 - Weight loss without dieting

 These symptoms usually do not mean you have colon cancer.
-But if you notice one or more of them for more than two weeks, don’t assume they will just go away.
+However, any time you notice unexplained changes and they persist for more than two weeks, don’t assume they will just go away.
 See your doctor.